NatureServe Data and Tools for BLM

 NatureServe Model Output Review Tool

-BLM staff can review species habitat models using the NatureServe Model Output Review Tool.
+BLM staff can use the NatureServe Model Output Review Tool to review species habitat models and provide expert input to guide future model revisions.
 User authentication is required.

 Email data_science@natureserve.org to request access.